sadekunle215-cmd/chatFI/DX-REPORT.md

 As a first time jupiter API user,roughly 40 minutes from landing on developers.jup.ag to my first successful Swap quote response.
 That's actually pretty good.

 What helped: the API key was one field, one button.
 I was expecting OAuth flows and dashboard setup and billing — it was just an API key.
-That was the right call.

 What slowed me down: I assumed the key worked across all Jupiter APIs immediately.
 It didn't for the Trigger endpoints.
 I spent about 20 minutes getting 401s on `trigger.jup.ag/v2` before I realized trigger orders use JWT Bearer tokens, not the standard API key header.
 This is documented, but it's buried.
 When you're scanning docs quickly on a phone, "Bearer JWT" appearing mid-page without a prominent callout is easy to miss.